YongoDavid/DEMO-2024-SEPTEMBER/README.md

 Practicing more on react.
 Might work on some new projects.
-State management is REACT is soo crazy and t bursts my brain everytime.
+State management is REACT is soo crazy and t bursts my brain everytime. i need to figure out my WHYS when wriiting code.